Free Microsoft PL-500 Practice Test Questions MCQs

 Explanation:

-You need to add the cloud flow to a solution.
+You need to create the Al model for the solution.

 Does the solution meet the goal?